top of page

 • Warm water with ginger and lemon

-• Spiced oatmeal with stewed apples and cinnamon
+• Spiced steel cuty oatmeal with cinnamon, ginger and cardamom

 Lunch (Main Meal)